-The paper-based SAT, the new, digital, adaptive SAT, or the ACT?
-As you approach your junior and senior years and the college application process, one of the most crucial decisions you will have to make is about which standardized exam to take.
-Each test has their fans and their detractors, and there are benefits and drawbacks to each.
-Rising U.S. juniors (Class of 2025) will be the first to take the brand new, shorter, digital, adaptive SAT debuting in March 2024.
+The SAT or the paper-based ACT?
+As you approach the college application process, one of the most critical decisions you will have to make is which standardized exam to take.
+Each test has its fans and its detractors, and there are benefits and drawbacks to each.
+Starting September 6th, 2025, the ACT will offer a shorter test (2 hours and 5 minutes without breaks) in both a paper and digital format, with an optional Science section.
 Take time to educate yourself about the format and timing of the exams.
-We can help guide you through the decision making process.
+We can help guide you through this decision-making process.

 Learn about the tests:

-The SAT and ACT are much more alike than they are different.
-Both test for “college readiness” and are accepted at all colleges and universities in the US.
-Let’s discuss the similarities between the exams for starters.
+Both the SAT and the ACT test for “college readiness” and are accepted at all colleges and universities in the U.S. Let’s discuss the similarities between the exams for starters:

 • Reading comprehension